James Petrillo

-James Caesar Petrillo (March 16, 1892 – October 23, 1984) was the leader of the American Federation of Musicians, a trade union of professional musicians in the United States and Canada.
+James Caesar Petrillo (March 16, 1892 – October 23, 1984) was an American musician and music activist best known for his association with the American Federation of Musicians, where he served as the labor union's president from 1940 to 1958.

 Biography

 Petrillo was born in Chicago, Illinois, United States.
 Though, in his youth, Petrillo played the trumpet, he finally made a career out of organizing musicians into the union starting in 1919.

 Petrillo became president of the Chicago Local 10 of the musician's union in 1922, and was president of the American Federation of Musicians from 1940 to 1958.
 Petrillo stepped down as president in 1958.

 The round-faced, bespectacled Petrillo dominated the union with absolute authority.
 His most significant actions were banning all commercial recordings by union members from 1942–1944 and again in 1948 to pressure record companies to improve royalty payments to musicians.
 These were called the "Petrillo bans".

 Radio

 Petrillo joined the orchestra at WBBM in Chicago, Illinois, in 1937.
 For a decade, he had been assistant conductor and orchestra member at three Chicago theaters.
 In 1940, he became the conductor of the WBBM orchestra.
 In 1943, he was promoted to music director at WBBM, "supervising all live and recorded music on the station".
 His orchestra was featured on the CBS program Make Mine Music that debuted in May 1948.